Radiation therapy

 • For radiation therapy to the head or neck area, you may need to wear a plastic immobilisation mask.
 This will be made to fit you.
 A mask can feel strange and confining, but you will still be able to hear, speak and breathe.

-• To make sure you are in the same position each session, a few very small permanent ink spots (tattoos) may be marked on your skin.
+• To make sure you are in the same position each session, a few permanent ink spots (tattoos) may be marked on your skin.
 These tattoos are the size of a small freckle and can’t be easily seen.

 • If you have to wear a mask or cast, the markings may be made on this device rather than on your skin.